firebase/quickstart-testing/manual-emulator-testing/README.md

 # Manual testing using the Emulator Suite

-This directory contains a very basic web app that connects to the Cloud Firestore emulator.
-You can read and write data from the database without affecting production.
+This directory contains a very basic web app that connects to the Cloud Firestore and Firebase Authentication emulators.

+You sign in and read and write data in a completely local environment.

 ## Setup